SteveParadox/zero-shot-crosslingual-spam-filter/README.md

 # Cross-Lingual Text Classification

 This project implements a multilingual text classification pipeline using HuggingFace's `transformers` library.
-It supports training a classifier on combined multilingual datasets and deploying it via API or UI.
+It supports training a classifier on combined multilingual datasets and deploying it via FastAPI.

 ---